ocaml/ocaml.org/data/tutorials/en/000_up_and_running.md

 opam init
 eval `opam env`

+# List current versions of ocaml:
+opam switch list-available ocaml-base-compiler

-# install given version of the compiler
+# install latest version of the compiler(replace 4.13.1 with whatever the new version is from the above output)
-opam switch create 4.11.1
+opam switch create 4.13.1
 eval `opam env`

 # install dev tools, hit Enter to confirm at Y/n prompt